 The spin of a black hole is an important property that can reveal information about its origin, evolution, and environment.
-For supermassive black holes, knowledge their spin could help us test and constrain different formation scenarios, such as gas cloud collapse, mergers from smaller black holes, or accretion of surrounding matter \cite{Volonteri:2004cf}.
+For supermassive black holes, knowledge of their spin could help us test and constrain different formation scenarios, such as gas cloud collapses, mergers from smaller black holes, or accretion of surrounding matter \cite{Volonteri:2004cf}.
 The spin also affects the energy output, radiation efficiency, gravitational wave emission, and spacetime distortion of the black hole, which have important implications for feedback processes, observability, and tests of general relativity \cite{Blandford:1977ds,Fabian:2012xr,Reynolds:2019uxi}.
 Measurement of black hole spin is therefore a crucial task for understanding these fascinating objects and their role in cosmic history.

-Many methods have been developed or applied to estimate the spins of black holes.
+Many methods have been developed or applied to estimate black hole spin.
 In the Fe-K$\alpha$ method one observes the X-ray emission from the iron atoms in the accretion disk, which is distorted by the strong gravity and rotation of its accompanying black hole \cite{Fabian:2000nu,Reynolds:2002np,Miller:2007tj}.
 Another method is X-ray polarimetry, which is based on observing the polarization properties of the X-ray radiation emitted by the accretion disk, because the polarization of X-ray photons is affected by the strong gravity and rotation of the black hole \cite{Dovciak:2008zn,Li:2008zr,Schmoll:2009gq}.
-Other methods include using the shape and size of the black hole shadow \cite{Bambi:2019tjh,Kawashima:2019ljv,Afrin:2023uzo}, gravitational wave observations \cite{Vitale:2014mka}, the observed transition of the jet boundary shape \cite{Nokhrina:2019sxv}, observed twisted light propagating near a rotating black hole \cite{Tamburini:2019vrf}, and modelling the jet power and the accretion rate \cite{Nemmen:2019idv,Feng:2017vba}.
+Other methods include using the shape and size of the black hole shadow \cite{Bambi:2019tjh,Kawashima:2019ljv,Afrin:2023uzo}, Hawking emission spectrum \cite{Calza:2022ljw}, gravitational wave observations \cite{Vitale:2014mka}, the observed transition of the jet boundary shape \cite{Nokhrina:2019sxv}, observed twisted light propagating near a rotating black hole \cite{Tamburini:2019vrf}, and modelling the jet power and the accretion rate \cite{Nemmen:2019idv,Feng:2017vba}.